projectcalico/calico/calico/maintenance/install-apiserver.md

    kubectl get tigerastatus apiserver
    ```

-   You should see the folowing output:
+   You should see the following output:

    ```
    NAME        AVAILABLE   PROGRESSING   DEGRADED   SINCE